 Click here for a listing of services and physicians available for your care: bestheartcare.com/rushmemorial

 An Event Monitor can be worn by the patient for a 30 day period.
 The patient triggers the recorder whenever they feel an abnormal “event” such as chest pain or palpitations.
-Just like a holter monitor, this device is applied within 15 minutes, but only monitors when the patient triggers the device.
+Just like a Holter Monitor, this device is applied within 15 minutes but only monitors when the patient triggers the device.

 Cardiac Rehabilitation Phase 2 and Phase 3

 A medically supervised program for patients who have had an acute cardiac event such as a heart attack or a surgical procedure involving the heart.
-Patients attending cardiac rehabilitation are provided a program tailored to their specific needs for strength and endurance training along with education.
+Patients attending cardiac rehabilitation are provided with a program tailored to their specific needs for strength and endurance training along with education.

 Cardiac Stress Testing

-This test can be performed many different ways as determined by your physician.
+This test can be performed in many different ways as determined by your physician.
 If the patient is not physically capable of walking on a treadmill, medication can be given to simulate exercise in order to “stress” the heart.
 Nuclear imaging may also be used for more specific results, as determined by your doctor.